blackducksoftware/hub-rancher/externaldb/README.md

 ## Activate Rancher Secrets serivce for your environment

-Rancher Secrets has to ve running in your environment.
+Rancher Secrets has to be running in your environment.
 Secrets are going to be used to manage passwords necessary for authenticating with the database.

 ## Configure the external database instance